laurensnol/cppstart/README.md

 new directory, remove the `.git` directory: `rm -rf .git`.
 You may now run the rename script using `python rename.py [-k] NAME`, which will automatically rename all relevant occurrences of `cppstart` to `NAME` and clear the README.
-Adding `-k` will prevent the script from deleting itself after running.
+Adding `-k` will prevent the script from deleting itself and the `.github/workflows/initialize.yml` workflow after running. *(This workflow is only used when using the method described in [GitHub Template](#github-template) and can be safely deleted)*

 After the script is finished, create a new Git repository: `git init`, stage the changes with `git add .` and commit them: `git commit -m "initial commit"`.